antho31/bufalo-nft-skulls/README.md

 🔲 ERC721A contract for skull NFTs

+- ERC4907 rentable NFT token standard and ERC2981 royalties implementations
+- Minting price configurable for any ERC20 and/or blockchain's native coin
-- Minting price & private sale access with Merkle proof verification
+- Discounts & private sale access with Merkle proof verification
 - Hat, trench coat & skull wearable transfers on mint
 - Reveal with random assignation using Chainlink